 Recap on Roth IRA Conversion Rule

-Starting in 2010, anybody was able to take all their traditional IRA’s and old retirement plans and convert them to a Roth IRA.
+These days, nearly anyone can take all of their traditional IRA’s and old retirement plans and convert them to a Roth IRA.
 The amount you convert will be taxed, but it still can be an attractive move for those that feel that taxes are going nowhere but up.

 How Do I Rollover if I Receive the Check?